-“I would not."
+“I would not.”
 He replied.
-“This can serve no purpose.
+“This serves no purpose.
 They will only suffer, and then they will die.
 The only question is how many, if not all of them?”

 She gracefully moved her white knight hidden from his narrow view into play.
 It overtook the square and picked off his bishop with ease.